Why Oracle Fine Grained Auditing

 We also recommend that the DB audit trail is set to write to the database and the audit tables are located into their own tablespaces and not in the default SYSAUX tablespace before enabling FGA.

-Answering the above questions will help increase the value of the audit data by limiting the fine grained audit data generated.
-Oracle Fine Grained Auditing allows for exclusion rules to be implemented where the audit record will not be generated, if certain conditions are met.
+Answering the above questions will help increase the value of your Oracle auditing by limiting the volume of audit data generated.
+Oracle FGA allows for exclusion rules to be implemented where the audit record will not be generated, if certain conditions are met.
 We can setup exclusion rules on a wide range of criteria based on client hostnames, operating system accounts, application module names to name a few.
 The exclusion rules are implemented as PL/SQL code and attached to the fine grained audit policies.

 The types of exclusion rules will vary largely depending on your goals and compliance requirements.
 Compliance requirements in a PCIDSS environment require all access to credit card data is audited regardless of whether the access is “trusted” or not.
 If you are auditing data for internal purposes only, supplier bank account detail changes etc, then you can look to exclude “trusted” access to the data.